-HSV114W Case Management
+HSV114W Case Management (3 Credits)

-3 Credits

 This course reviews the process for designing and implementing support for human service consumers.
 Presentation and discussion will include current and evolving models for assessment and planning, as well as case management and crisis intervention.
-(English competence demonstrated on college placement test or ENGL089W strongly recommended; reading competence on college placement test or ENGL087W strongly recommended)
+(English competence demonstrated on college placement test or ENGL091W strongly recommended)

-HSV115W Field Experience Internship (3 Credits
+HSV115W Field Experience Internship (3 Credits)